IvettePCortez/learning-journal/README.md

 LJ Code 201 - Day 15

 Today I learned that I can be an integral part of a team.
 The team I am part of is strong and has a variety of characteristics that will more than certainly appear in my future work teams.
 It is easy for me to step into the set mindset and think that I am not up to par with some mates, yet I push myself to grow and know that I have skills that can benefit the outcome of the product.
 I am guaranteed some conflicts, considering the strong engineering background of my teammates.
 How will I mitigate these conflicts as the week progresses?
 Empathy and patience for myself.

+LJ Code 201 - Day 17

+Today I learned that I am still not as patient and empathetic as I can be.
+There is room for improvement.
+There were moments today where I lost my focus and took some group dynamic events too personally.
+I lost track of the fact that the end product is the most important piece right now.
+As a member of a team, I have to keep the goal in mind, communicate effectively and listen intently.

+Note to self: Breathe and communicate.